jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 most concerned about
 experiencing a material
 cyber attack.
-Italys CISOs are the most
+Italy’s CISOs are the most
 optimistic, with just 49%
 fearing an attack.
 CISOs (68%) and board